ubermag/devtools/README.md

 above.
 Follow the instructions in the first section of this README.**

 The repometadata can locally be updated using the `invoke` task `update-repometadata`.
-The task can update one ore multiple repositories at the same time.
-Furthermore, it can work on different branches, both, existing and new ones.
+The task can update one or multiple repositories at the same time.
+Furthermore, it can work on different branches, both existing and new ones.
 To get a list of available options and additional help, run

 ```bash